 Lowenstein International Human Rights Clinic (21152).
 3 units, credit/fail.
-Students will work on a variety of human rights projects, typically on behalf of human rights organizations.
-The seminar will include an overview of basic human rights principles and theories, and their application; instruction in and development of human rights research and writing skills; presentations and workshop sessions concerning ongoing project work.
-The seminar will have one or more student directors.
+Students will work on a variety of human rights projects, usually in support of current advocacy efforts of human rights organizations.
+Projects are designed to give students practical experience with the range of activities in which lawyers engage to promote respect for human rights; to help students build the knowledge and skills necessary to be effective human rights lawyers; and to integrate the theory and practice of human rights.
+Class sessions will provide an overview of basic human rights principles and their application; instruction in and development of human rights research and writing skills; and discussion of the issues - legal, strategic, ethical, and theoretical - raised by project work.
+The clinic will have one or more student directors.
 Enrollment limited.
-P. W. Kahn and J. J. Silk.
+J. J. Silk.

 Managing National Security (21315).
 2 units.
-In a global, interdependent system, the challenges to the integrity of the political and social organization of a state go far beyond conventional military threats.
-The seminar will examine systematically the concept of national security, as distinguished from military defense and, within the constitutional and statutory framework, develop methods for anticipatory threat identification, assessment of gravity, identification of national resources for response, and the invention of response strategies, including the utility and lawfulness of proactive measures.
-Paper or examination option.
-W. M. Reisman and J. E. Baker.
+In a global, interdependent system, the challenges to the integrity of the political and social organization of the United States go far beyond conventional military threats.
+The seminar will examine systematically the concept of national security, as distinguished from military defense, and, within the constitutional and statutory framework, develop methods for anticipatory threat identification, assessment of gravity, identification of national resources for response, and the invention of response strategies, including the utility and lawfulness of proactive measures.
+Students will be expected to participate in simulated national security cases.
+Examination or paper option.
+J. E. Baker and W. M. Reisman.

-Medicine, Ethics, and the Law (21214).
+Medicine, Ethics, and Law (21214).
 3 units.
 A wide range of issues in contemporary medicine challenges common ethical values in ways that appear to invite new legal regulatory responses.
-There are scientific developments such as new possibilities for genetic manipulations, for use of animals as sources for organ transplantation, for extending the life span so that most people will die only after prolonged disability, for extending viability earlier in fetal development with attendant risks of significant lifelong disability.
-There are organizational changes in the delivery of medical care - such as the increased prevalence of managed care and of for-profit institutional structures - that promote rationing of care in the service of goals inconsistent with conventional conceptions of physicians' individualized commitment to patients.
-There are conventional exercises of physicians' authority, such as discretion to withhold therapies regarded by physicians as "futile," or of legislative regulatory authority, such as prohibiting physicians from hastening the death of terminally ill people - all of which are now being contested as inconsistent with the values of individual autonomy.
+There are scientific developments - such as extending the life span so that most people will die only after prolonged disability, and for extending viability earlier in fetal development with attendant risks of significant lifelong disability.
+There are organizational changes in the delivery of medical care - such as the increased prevalence of managed care and of forprofit institutional structures - that promote rationing of care in the service of goals inconsistent with conventional conceptions of physicians' individualized commitment to patients.
+There are conventional exercises of physicians' authority, such as discretion to withhold therapies regarded by physicians as "futile," or of legislative regulatory authority, such as prohibiting physicians from hastening the death of terminally ill people-all of which are now being contested as inconsistent with the values of individual autonomy.
 This course will examine such issues, evaluate the individual and social ethical questions raised by them, and explore the justification for undoing such customary legal regulations and/or adding new ones.
 Examination or paper option.
 R. A. Burt.